Frequently Asked Questions

 In this situation, Legal Aid usually agrees to appoint a lawyer for new legal proceedings, if you still qualify.
 If this has happened several times, it may be difficult to get another lawyer from Legal Aid.
 Legal Aid will look at each situation individually.
 If you are in doubt, apply for Legal Aid and they will make a decision.

 Legal Aid does not cover wills and estates and other solicitor transactions such as real estate and corporate/commercial matters.
-If you are a senior you can contact Age & Opportunity Services for help to have a will, power of attorney or health care directive drafted.
+If you are a senior you can contact Age & Opportunity Services for help to have a will, power of attorney or health care directive drafted for a reasonable fee.

 Civil litigation matters are not covered by Legal Aid.
 You may have to try and find a lawyer who will take the matter on a contingency basis if you do not have sufficient funds to cover the ongoing cost for that lawyer’s time.
 Contingency agreements mean that the lawyer will be paid for time spent on the case if the outcome is in your favour through a settlement or judgment.
 Actual expenses, such as filing fees and documentary matters must still be paid by you.